 SSI & PADI

 This course is a sub course of the Open Water Diver course.
 With this limited certification that takes 2 days to complete you will be able to dive to a maximum of 12m with a respective SSI/PADI professional escorting you.
 This course consists of some self study, 3 confined water dives and 2 open water dives.
-If, after completing the Scuba Diver course, you decide to continue to Open Water Diver, this course will be credited towards the Open Water course in terms of number of dives and cost.
+If, after completing the Scuba Diver course, you decide to continue to Open Water Diver, this course will be credited towards the Open Water course in terms of number of dives and cost (this depends upon the agency you choose and the time at which you decide to change to the Open Water course).

 Duration: Approx 2 days